olcf/hands-on-with-frontier/challenges/Python_Pytorch_Basics/README.md

 Other than the reason being "more layers are usually better for everything", there is a more concrete reason.
 If one goes through the math, it will become visible that each neuron (initially) depends only on a **subset** of the image (only a specific section of pixels).
 However, neurons in a fully connected layer have full connections to all activations in the previous layer.
-So, if you introduce multiple fully connected layers, you provide your model with ability to further mix and share a neuron's data, since every single neuron has a connection to every single one in the next layer.
+So, if you introduce multiple fully connected layers, you provide your model with the ability to further mix and share a neuron's data, since every single neuron has a connection to every single one in the next layer.
-This creates a flow of information between each of the images pixel locations, rather than just a subset, thus the decision is based truly on the whole image.
+This creates a flow of information between each of the images' pixel locations, rather than just a subset, thus the decision is based truly on the whole image.

 Based on the activation values of the final convolution layer, the series of fully connected layers output a set of confidence scores (values between 0 and 1) that specify how likely the image is to belong to a "class".
 In our case, the output of the final layer is the possibility that the input image contains any of the animals previously mentioned in the [Datasets Section](#dsets).